michijs/michijs/README.md

 #### useSearchParams
 It facilitates the management and observation of search parameters in the URL, providing a reactive way to handle changes and update the URL accordingly.

+#### useTitle
+Allows to observe the document title.
+Do not use document.title use this hook instead

 ### Storage hooks
 #### useStorage